mtayebi/wordyar/README.md

 - > thanks to ***Django authentication system*** featues not registered users can not see exams and participate in them. this help us contorol users authentication
 - > the ***ERD*** of project tries to be written flexible, so it is open to changing Application in various kind of exams.

+## how to use?

+- clone the project as below: